rubenFreitas1/ISEP-LAPR4-2024-2025/docs/Sprint3/us_328/readme.md

-# US 220
+# US 328 - List drones needing preventive maintenance

 ## 1. Context

-*As a CRM Collaborator, I want to register a customer, and that the system automatically creates a costumer representative for that customer.*
+*This user story is part of the Drone Management System, which is designed to manage various aspects of drone operations, including maintenance, customer management, and representative management.
+The focus of this user story is to allow Drone Technicians to list all drones that require preventive maintenance based on their usage exceeding a defined threshold.*
 ## 2. Requirements

-**US G220** As CRM, I Want to register a customer.
+**US 328** As a Drone Tech, I want to list all drones requiring preventive maintenance in a given date.

 **Acceptance Criteria:**

-- US220.1 This must also be achieved by a bootstrap process.
-The costumer representative will also be a user of the system (Costumer App).
+- US328.1 A drone is said to require preventive maintenance when its usage exceeds the maintenance threshold defined for that model.

 **Dependencies/References:**

-*There is a dependency with US210, since the costumer app must have an authentication system for each customer.*
+*There is a dependency with US240, since the drone model must exist and US321 since we also need a maintenance type.*

 **Forum Insight:**

 * Still no questions related to this user story on forum.
-*
 ## 3. Analysis

 ![System Sequence Diagram ](images/system-sequence-diagram-US220.svg)